What’s New?

 Mesh generation tools can be found in the BP_FluxSurface – Procedural Mesh tab.

 Switch GenerateProceduralMeshView = true to see a preview of the generated mesh.
-After choosing this option surface automatically generates static mesh based on the Procedural Mesh tab configuration.
+After choosing this option, the surface automatically generates static mesh based on the Procedural Mesh tab configuration.

 The last step is selecting SurfaceProceduralMesh Component and clicking “Create StaticMesh,” which will export the mesh to the static mesh asset.